 To Cook The Dal

-To cook the dal, you will need toor dal (yellow split pigeon pea lentils, arhar dal), water, salt, lime juice (or lemon juice), and turmeric powder.
+You will need toor dal (yellow split pigeon pea lentils, arhar dal), water, salt, freshly squeezed lime juice (or lemon juice), and turmeric powder to cook the dal.

-Adding a little cilantro (fresh coriander leaves) makes the arhar dal really flavorful.
+Adding some cilantro (fresh coriander leaves) makes the dal very flavorful.

 For The Tadka (Tempering)

 A tadka is added to enhance the flavor of dal.
-I give a tempering of ghee, cumin seeds, garlic, asafetida (hing), and Kashmiri red chilli powder to my everyday arhar dal.
+I temper the dal with ghee, cumin seeds, garlic, asafetida (hing), and Kashmiri red chilli powder.

-To make the recipe vegan, use coconut oil or peanut oil instead of ghee.
+To make the recipe vegan, use coconut or peanut oil instead of ghee.

 Skip adding asafetida for a gluten-free version.